DoubleDeez/MDViewModel/README.md

 - Integration with UMG's Preview Mode for quick iteration
 - View Model Blackboard (Global view model storage, keyed by gameplay tag with strict typing)
-- View Model Instance Viewer (A window to browser all view model instances and their properties)
+- View Model Instance Viewer (A window to browse all view model instances and their properties)
+- Fleshed-out command pattern with CanExecute.
+Currently there's only Execute by calling the function.

 https://github.com/DoubleDeez/MDViewModel/assets/1893819/59474726-c86b-42c8-8fce-4a7af77a8931